Written by Joyce Ann Danieles

 Outsourcing vs. Offshoring: Scope and Operational Control

-BPO service providers use advanced and automated solutions to handle your various front- and back-office processes.
-The speed and accuracy they bring allow your in-house staff to focus on the core functions.
+BPO service providers employ cutting-edge automated solutions to manage a wide array of front- and back-office processes.
+Their efficiency and precision free up your in-house team to concentrate on core functions.

-Meanwhile, your offshore team members handle similar tasks as your in-house staff back home.
-For instance, you own a beverage factory and move your manufacturing processes to the Philippines.
-Filipino workers follow exactly similar procedures and strategies as your American workers to produce the goods.
-The difference is that the former have lower wages.
+In contrast, your offshore team members handle tasks akin to those performed by your domestic staff.
+For example, if you own a beverage factory and decide to relocate manufacturing operations to the Philippines, Filipino workers follow the same procedures and strategies as your American counterparts, albeit with lower labor costs.

 Outsourcing vs. Offshoring: Location